(by Dave, 10-15 min)

 Mr. Barsky described that she almost glowed with confidence and contentment.
 She got the job, and then profoundly impacted the former spy who from the moment of that interview onward wondered from where her peace and contentment came.
 She possessed the attributes Barsky perceived because the potential cross of not getting the job she wanted became very light to carry when she put it side-by-side with following Jesus and the salvation of her soul.
 Her ability to sit calmly during a job interview and openly confess that she would deny herself this job if it would interfere with her following the Lord changed Barsky’s life.
 It was this woman who led him to Christianity and that conversion began the day of the interview.

 Jesus promises that losing your life for His sake and the gospel will save your life.
-This was surely true for the disciples and even Jesus himself, but perhaps it will do more still.
+This was ultimately true for the disciples and even Jesus himself, but perhaps it will do more still.
 Denying ourselves and following Jesus will save us in this life from the weight of the crosses living asks us to bear.
 Setting aside our human concerns isn’t easy.
 In fact, it’s impossible.
 But those concerns can be counterbalanced by a Savior we can follow who promises doing so will give rest to our souls.
+Maybe then, picking up our crosses and following Jesus is a far easier path than lugging the crosses alone.

 I hope you all are doing well, and I wish you blessings as you bear your own crosses while following our Lord and Savior.
 Thanks so much for reading.